 We’ll talk about what’s going on in our lives.
 We also go for pedicures.
 She suggested I go with her, so I did, and now I love it.
 It’s awesome and something we enjoy doing together that’s very relaxing.

 I have more energy at work.

 As a manager, I get my maintenance team to do the fire system inspections.
 It means walking a block to the pump house building at the back of the property.
 A couple of weeks ago, instead of leaving my techs to do it, I went out there with them, which I could do because I’m stronger.
 They said, “Hey, what are you doing out here?”
 I said, “I’m just here to support you.”
 I like being fully engaged with our associates.

 I’ve lost 27 pounds and four inches off my waist.

 People say, “What are you doing?”
 And it’s great to get that confirmation.
 I feel amazing, and I feel more confident — this is a whole new me.
 Taking care of myself is a habit now.
-I haven’t seen my doctor yet, but my goal is to come off medication and reverse my diabetes.
 I know I’m going to do it.
 I’m going to be here for my boys, and for their kids one day.

 — Gabino Suarez, RC #9153, Waco, TX; $5K Winner